EM

 Three decisions drive this architecture:

 Why Kafka?
 Kafka is a distributed, partitioned, append-only log.
 Events are written to disk and retained.
 Any consumer can read from any offset at any time.
-This means a consumer that crashed for 30 minutes can catch up without data loss — impossible with synchronous RPC.
+This means a consumer that crashed for 30 minutes can catch up without data loss which is impossible with synchronous RPC.

 Why async?
 The API Gateway publishes payment.submitted and immediately returns 202 Accepted to the client.
 The client is not blocked waiting for RTGS.
 The RTGS gateway can be slow, restarted, or upgraded without affecting the client response time.